-5.5.1.1.
+- 5.5.1.1.
 When possible, operate the ladder to be dewatered at a reduced flow for at least 24 hours, and up to 96 hours, prior to dewatering.
 Reduced flow is defined as less than criterion operation, but more than orifice flow.
-This operation shall not be initiated prior to 1800 hours on November 30th if a ladder outage is scheduled for December 1st.
+This operation shall not be initiated prior to 1800 hours on November 30^{th} if a ladder outage is scheduled for December 1^{st} . - 5.5.1.2.

-5.5.1.2.
 Discontinue all fishway auxiliary water supply at least 24 hours, but no more than 96 hours, prior to dewatering.
 This operation shall not be initiated until 1800 hours on November 30^{th} if a ladder outage is scheduled for December 1^{st} .

-5.5.1.3.
-A project biologist will assure that fish rescue equipment is available and will coordinate to assure adequate numbers of personnel will be available to move fish out of the dewatered ladder.
+- 5.5.1.3.
+A project biologist will assure that fish rescue equipment is available and will coordinate to assure adequate numbers of personnel will be available to move fish out of the dewatered ladder. - 5.5.1.4.

-5.5.1.4.
 Project personnel will install head gates to shut down ladder flow.
-Where possible, a minimum flow depth of 1" - 2" will be maintained in the ladder until fish are rescued.

-5.5.1.5.
-A project biologist or alternate Corps fish personnel will oversee fish rescue when the ladders are dewatered.
+Where possible, a minimum flow depth of 1" 2" will be maintained in the ladder until fish are rescued. - 5.5.1.5.
+A project biologist or alternate Corps fish personnel will oversee fish rescue when the ladders are dewatered according to specifications in the Dewatering Plans.
 The project biologist will invite fish agency and/or tribal biologists to participate in the dewatering.
-Rescue personnel will walk the inside of the ladder from the head gates down to tailwater, salvaging all fish either by moving fish to tailwater within the ladder flow, or capturing and placing the fish in a large water-filled tank, which is then transported to the forebay or tailrace for release.
 Adult fish will be released into the forebay and juvenile fish will be released into the tailrace.
-If a ladder is dewatered in the spring or summer, steelhead kelts will be released into the tailrace.

-5.5.1.6.
-Orifice blocking devices which are placed in the lowermost weirs to prevent fish from re-ascending the dewatered portion of the adult fishway shall have ropes placed on them to be tied to fishway railings.
+If a ladder is dewatered in the spring or summer, steelhead kelts will be released into the tailrace. - 5.5.1.6.
+Orifice blocking devices that are placed in the lowermost weirs to prevent fish from re-ascending the dewatered portion of the adult fishway shall have ropes placed on them to be tied to fishway railings.
 The orifice blocks shall be removed just before the fishway is returned to service.
 The ropes will help identify and prevent the orifice blocks from being accidentally left in place after fishway water-up.
 The orifice blocking devices will appear on the pre-water-up checklist maintained by the project biologist.